-The offer of the German Law School is addressed to students and graduates interested in German law (especially business law) and German legal language.
+The German Law School addresses its offer to students and graduates who are interested in German law, in particular in economic law, and in the German legal language.

 The primary goal of the School is to impart to its students practical information that will constitute a special asset on the labour market and let them take a professional part in rendering services for Polish and German businesses maintaining commercial relations and pursuing business operations in Poland and Germany.